HumeAI/hume-api-examples/tts/tts-dotnet-quickstart/README.md

     You must authenticate to use the Hume TTS API.
 Your API key can be retrieved from the [Hume AI platform](https://platform.hume.ai/settings/keys).
 For detailed instructions, see our documentation on [getting your api keys](https://dev.hume.ai/docs/introduction/api-key).

-    To set your API key as an environment variable, create a .env file in the example folder and past your API key there (HUME_API_KEY=""), or run this:
+    To set your API key as an environment variable: create a .env file in the example folder and past your API key there (HUME_API_KEY=""), or run this:

     **Windows (Command Prompt):**
     ```cmd